All about neurotransmitters

 Neurotransmitters and the gut

-Our gut communicates with our brain, known as the brain-gut connection.
-Maintaining good gut health is important for producing the right amount of neurotransmitters.
+Our gut communicates with our brain, also known as the brain-gut connection.
+To produce the right amount of neurotransmitters, good gut health is essential.
 This ensures that your gut and brain can communicate effectively.
-Want to know more?
-Check out this page on brain and gut health.

-A neurotransmitter always has one of two functions: activating (exciting) or inhibiting activity in a particular cell.
-Below you can see which neurotransmitters are excitatory and inhibitory and which category they fall into.
+A neurotransmitter always has one of two roles: activating (exciting) or inhibiting activity in a particular cell.
+Below you will see which neurotransmitters are excitatory and inhibitory and which category they fall into.

 Neurotransmitter